nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #1.md

 GROUP BY sales.customer_id
 ```

-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?
+**9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?**

 ```sql
 SELECT sales.customer_id, SUM(product_point.point) AS customer_point